nowarp/nowarp.github.io/docs/index.md

 * **Custom Detectors:** Create custom detectors to solve specific problems in your code or to provide a thorough security review if you are an auditor.

 Go ahead and read more about the tool, including its design, to fully leverage its capabilities and integrate it effectively into your workflow.

+## Funding
+Misti has been [funded](https://github.com/ton-society/grants-and-bounties/issues/436) by [TON Foundation](https://ton.foundation).
+This support has enabled us to develop and maintain the tool.